KOMA (FM): KTEA-FM

-92.5's history began when its initial construction permit was issued on April 29, 1964.
+The history of 92.5 began when its initial construction permit was issued on April 29, 1964.
 The station bore the call letters KTEA-FM and was originally licensed to Midwest City.
 The station's studios and transmitter were originally co-located at 5926 Southeast 15th Drive in Midwest City.
 KTEA-FM was a standalone FM station originally owned by Midwest Stereo Broadcasting Company, a consortium of local investors.
 Initial investors included John Kennamer, Jr., John L. Kennamer, Sr., William D. Wilson, C.W.
 See, Lloyd Hines, and Melda V. Kennamer.
-KTEA-FM was originally set to sign-on "on or about July 15", according to advertisements the station placed in The Daily Oklahoman.
-July 15 had come and gone, and the station had yet to sign-on; it was now advertising that it would not sign-on until "early August".
-It would not be until November that the station would finally sign-on; the delay was caused by the station not receiving its transmitter until October 17.
+KTEA-FM was originally set to sign on "on or about July 15", according to advertisements the station placed in the Daily Oklahoman.
+July 15 had come and gone, and the station had yet to sign on; it was now advertising that it would not sign on until "early August".
+The station did finally sign on in November; the delay was caused by the station not receiving its transmitter until October 17.

 The station's original format included "county [sic] and western, classical and popular music," as Kennamer Jr. explained.
 KTEA-FM also carried broadcasts of the Boston Symphony Orchestra via stereo tape.
 Station officials stated that the station cost $50,000 to put on-air.

-The station would last about a year, as Midwest Stereo filed to transfer the station to the House of Sound Broadcasting Corporation on November 1, 1965.
-Midwest Stereo then took the station silent on January 19, 1966 as the new owners prepared to make major changes.
+The station lasted about a year, as Midwest Stereo filed to transfer the station to the House of Sound Broadcasting Corporation on November 1, 1965.
+Midwest Stereo then took the station silent on January 19, 1966, as the new owners prepared to make major changes.

 KXLS

-House of Sound officially took control of 92.5 on February 20, 1966, who wasted no time getting to work.
+House of Sound officially took control of 92.5 on February 20, 1966, and wasted no time getting to work.
 House of Sound filed to move the city of license from Midwest City to Oklahoma City proper, which took effect on May 11.
 The studios and transmitter were also moved into Oklahoma City.
 After making technical upgrades to the facility, 92.5 signed back on the air on September 15 with the new call letters KXLS.

 The station broadcast an easy listening music format under The Young Sound branding.
 KXLS was owned by Robert Williams, the owner of House of Sound, a high-end sound store.
 The transmitter and studio combo were located at 108 Northeast 48th Street in Oklahoma City.

 In February 1968, House of Sound sold KXLS to Dawson Communications, Inc., operating as Capitol Broadcasting, Inc. The sale was finalized July 3, 1968.
 The easy listening format remained in place.